miladhzzzz/nuclei-api/README.md

 ## Overview

-The Nuclei API is a stateless API built to run powerful and customizable vulnerability scans using the Nuclei engine.
-The API integrates Dockerized Nuclei, ensuring it is lightweight, scalable, and highly portable.
-It is designed to support various scan types, handle rate-limiting, and validate input targets to ensure efficient and secure operations.
+The Nuclei API is a robust and stateless application designed to harness the power of Nuclei for efficient and scalable vulnerability scanning.
+By leveraging Docker, the API isolates each scan in its container, ensuring complete statelessness and independence between requests.
+This design enhances performance, reduces resource contention, and provides a clean slate for every operation, eliminating any residual effects between scans.

+With its modular architecture, the Nuclei API simplifies the process of running, managing, and streaming vulnerability scans, offering features like input validation, real-time log streaming, and integration of Nuclei's versatile scan templates.
+The API is built using FastAPI, ensuring a modern and fast development experience while providing an intuitive and secure interface for users.

+This API is tailored for both security professionals and DevOps teams seeking to automate and integrate vulnerability scanning seamlessly into their workflows.

 ## Features